Schedules and Triggers

 Use the Ends field to define a date where the recurrence will end.

-When you are finished configuring the task's schedule, click "Done."
+When you are finished configuring the task's schedule, click "Schedule."
 The schedule for this task will now be set according to the schedule configuration.
 You will see your changes reflected in the Schedule field below the Task Status.

 Best Practices